lee0c/lee0c.github.io/_posts/2025/2025-05-14-azure-locations.md

 ### bicep

 [Bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/overview?tabs=bicep) is a language for describing Azure resources.
-A Bicep file sets out a set of resources with pre-set or parameterized properties and can be used to deploy the described Azure resources.
+A Bicep file sets out a series of resources with preset or parameterized properties in order to deploy said resources.

-For example, a minimal Bicep file that creates a resource group might look like this:
+A minimal Bicep file that creates a resource group might look like this:

 ```bicep
 param resourceGroupName string = 'myResourceGroup'